-You are going to love this triple layer old fashioned strawberry cake with cream recipe.
+You are going to love this triple layer old fashioned gluten-free strawberry cake from scratch recipe.
 It’s full of all of my favorites, strawberries and cream.
 OK.
-I know this strawberry cake recipe isn’t quick & easy, like most of the recipes on my blog.
+I know this strawberry cake recipe isn’t quick & easy, as most of the recipes on my blog.
 But come on!
 Look at this cake!
 It is so fun to make for a special occasion.
 It’s so pretty and fancy and light.
 I love it all.

 I love the moist cake and the light “frosting.”
 Of course, I hate normal white frosting, so I’m probably not the best judge of frosting, but this isn’t really frosting.
 It’s basically strawberry whipped cream.
 It’s hard for me not to eat the whole bowl before I get it on the cake.